-Leonardo Mariani and Mauro Pezze University of Milano Bicocca via Bicocca degli Arcimboldi, 8 - 20126 Milano {mariani,pezze}@disco.unimib.it available web services, for example, applications that identify the best route between locations by interacting with services that provide maps, traffic information and weather forecasts [7].
+Leonardo Mariani and Mauro Pezze University of Milano Bicocca via Bicocca degli Arcimboldi, 8 - 20126 Milano {mariani,pezze}@disco.unimib.it

 Despite the availability of engineering processes well suited for developing service-based applications [8, 1], often people integrate web services manually, by invoking web services, extracting information from responses, transforming data formats, and generating requests to other web services.
 This happens because common users do not have enough skills to develop their own applications, and it is not cost effective for software experts to develop applications that satisfy needs of small sets or even individual users.
 Consequently, people spend a lot of time interacting with web services, often repeating the same patterns of actions.